BenjaminKobjolke/FastKeyboardWindowSwitcher/README.md

 Default is 180.
 Values between 0 and 255 to indicate the degree of transparency.
 0 makes the window invisible while 255 makes it opaque.

-## Special configuration files

-If you want to ignore some windows reanme filterlist_example.txt to filterlist.txt and add the windows' titles that you dont want like this "firefox|chrome|winamp"

 ![plot](./media/demo.gif)